-This includes the rusty old screws of the picket still stuck to the gate.
+This includes the rusty old screws of the fence board still stuck to the gate.

 The only tricky part about installing a new latch is remembering what goes where.
-For example, there is a piece that gets screwed into the post (the “strike”, A in the photo below) and a piece with a long arm that gets screwed directly onto the gate (B).
-I wanted to screw the post side in from the left rather than the right, so it required unscrewing the bolt that held the strike in place (the part that catches the arm when closing the gate).
+For example, there is a piece that gets screwed into the post (the “striker”, A in the photo below) and a piece with a long arm (or latch bar) that gets screwed directly onto the gate frame (B).
+I wanted to screw the post side in from the left rather than the right, so it required unscrewing the bolt that held the striker in place (the part that catches the latch’s arm when closing the gate).
 This could all be done by hand, and I was able to flip the mechanics of the keep around by simply turning it upside down and tightening the bolt back down.

-As always, drilling pilot holes will keep the screws from slipping away from you and help the installation go much faster.
-Once you’ve lined up where the new hardware is going to be, mark the holes with a pen, then use a bit that is slightly narrower than the width of the screw to create your pilot holes (using an exact width will prevent the threads on the screw from catching in the wood).
+As always, drilling pilot holes will keep the gate screws from slipping away from you and help the installation go much faster.
+Once you’ve lined up where the new hardware is going to be, mark the holes for your placement of screws with a pen, then use a bit that is slightly narrower than the width of the screw to create your pilot holes (using an exact width will prevent the threads on the larger screws from catching in the wood).

-I chose to start with the gate side because that seemed easier (attaching the latch arm side, then using that as a guide for figuring out where the strike needed to be on the left in order to catch it).
+I chose to start with the gate side because that seemed easier (attaching the self-latching bar side, then using that as a guide for figuring out where the striker needed to be on the left in order to catch it).